vicolo-dev/chrono/README.md

 ## Platforms
 Currently, the app is only available for android.
 I don't have an apple device to develop for iOS, but feel free to contribute if you want iOS support.
-Most of the app should work fine on other platforms.
-The alarm and timer features use android-only code so that will need to be ported.
+The alarm and timer features use android-only code, so that will need to be ported.
+Everything else should mostly work fine.

 ## Development